-Mast cells have been found to be raised in patients suffering from IC.
+Mast cells have been found to be raised in those suffering with IC.
 As a result, IC bladders also contain about double as much histamine as a healthy bladder.
 Histamine plays a role in inflammation.
-Quercetin has been shown to inhibit the release of histamines and other immune mediators which are thought to play a part in some IC/PBS and nonbacterial prostatitis patients’ symptoms including nocturia, daytime frequency, pain, burning, pressure, and pain with sex, especially in those with a history of allergies, migraines and irritable bowel syndrome (IBS).
+Quercetin has been shown to inhibit the release of histamines and other immune mediators which are thought to play a part in some IC/BPS and nonbacterial prostatitis symptoms including nocturia, daytime frequency, pain, burning, pressure, and pain with sex, especially in those with a history of allergies, migraines and irritable bowel syndrome (IBS).

 Quercetin also decreases production of the COX-1 and COX-2 enzymes that cause systemic inflammation.
 It has been shown in studies to be an anti-inflammatory agent.

-Quercetin is the anti-histamine component in Cysta-Q (Farr Laboratories) and CystoProtek (Algonot), both studied for IC/PBS with successful results.
+Quercetin is the anti-histamine component in Cysta-Q (Farr Laboratories) and CystoProtek (Algonot), both studied for IC/BPS with successful results.